 WordPress Success Story.
-Reimplementing a Website in WordPress to Optimize Content Management
+Reimplementing a Website in WordPress to Optimise Content Management

 TestingTime is a Swiss start-up which provides test users for user and market research.
 Over 100,000 test users take part in exciting user tests, interviews, focus groups or online surveys.
 TestingTime has access to a broad cross-section of users from all age groups and with a wide range of backgrounds and interests.

 The company’s focus is to cater to clients in the German-speaking countries while also providing test subjects for remote usability testing worldwide.
 Clients such as UBS, Zalando, SBB, Trivago and many more are already using TestingTime to improve the quality of their products and services and increase user satisfaction.

 While business is growing so is TestingTime’s social presence and being regarded as experts on topics such as usability and quality assurance is important for them.
 In this context the start-up needed an approach that gives editors more control over the content they publish and manage.
 Using WordPress we reimplemented their website to better suit their marketing and communication needs.